 - the Wemix Concrete Ltd EMAMC Stage Rally Championship 2019,

 - the ANWCC Stage Rally Championship 2019,

 - the Yokohama Tyres Senior F1000 Championship 2019, and

 The Melbourne Junior Rally is a round of the Junior 1000 Rally Championship.

-Significant work (over £70,000’s worth) is taking place on Melbourne Airfield immediately before the Lookout Stages to improve the venue.
+Significant work (over £70,000’s worth) took place on Melbourne Airfield immediately before the Lookout Stages to improve the venue.